-- (1) The information as to the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors, including those which are not registered in their names and not being within the knowledge of the Corporation, has been furnished by such directors. - (2) Member of the Compensation Committee. - (3) Member of the Corporate Governance and Nominating Committee. - (4) Member of the Audit Committee.
+(1) The information as to the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors, including those which are not registered in their names and not being within the knowledge of the Corporation, has been furnished by such directors.

+(2) Member of the Compensation Committee.
+Tina Woodside-Shaw is Chair of the Compensation Committee.

+(3) Member of the Corporate Governance and Nominating Committee.
+Tina Woodside-Shaw is the Chair of the Corporate Governance and Nominating Committee.